Name: William Sherrard

 It was after a promising start to the 1895/96 season, in which Sherrard scored six goals, that tragedy struck.
 He was taken ill and died from influenza at the home of his sister, Tilly Oliver, at 17 Lincoln Avenue, Antrim Road, Belfast on 9th October 1895.
 He was only 23.

 Sherrard’s funeral took place in Limavady on 12th October 1895.
-Cliftonville’s match gainst Glentoran was cancelled and for the match between Distillery and Linfield the players donned black armbands as a mark of respect for their esteemed colleague.
+Cliftonville’s match against Glentoran was cancelled and for the match between Distillery and Linfield the players donned black armbands as a mark of respect for their esteemed colleague.
 The funeral itself was reported as the largest ever to take place in Limavady and was attended by over two thousand mourners, including a number of members of the clergy, several Justices of the Peace, doctors, every member of the Limavady Masonic Lodge and Limavady Cycling Club, representatives of many of the North West football clubs and fourteen members of Cliftonville FC.
 Chief among the mourners were his brothers Connolly, Jack and Joe and brothers-in-law Thomas Parkhill and Thomas Oliver.
 Among the many wreaths were those from Cliftonville FC, Linfield FC and Coleraine FC.

-The tragedy of Willie Sherrard’s loss was noted in the Londonderry Sentinel which reported that “… it was very moving to see the Cliftonville players openly weeping at the graveside.”
+Londonderry Sentinel which reported that “… it was very moving to see the Cliftonville players openly weeping at the graveside.”
+As an additional mark or respect, Cliftonville had a memorial erected at the City Cemetery in Belfast.

 Ireland Cap Details: